f5devcentral/f5-techXchange2023-ModernApps/lab_1.4.md

 <br/>
 <br/>

-> ***Note:*** If you see the errors, they are most likely due to XC API throttling or timeouts.
-Just re-attempt the previous step, and type 'y' when prompted.
+> ***Note:*** If you see the errors, they are likely due to XC API throttling or timeouts.
+Please re-attempt the previous step, and type 'y' when prompted.
 If you are unable to get a clean destroy, please make the lab instructors aware.
 <br/>
 <br/>